 Data is irretrievable once an administrator deletes a user account.
 See the Help Center for best practices for deleting users.

 Spammers can sometimes forge the “From” address on an email message so that it appears to come from a reputable organization’s domain.
 Known as phishing, this practice is often an attempt to collect sensitive data.
 To help prevent phishing, Google participates in the Domain-based Message Authentication, Reporting & Conformance (DMARC) program, which lets domain owners tell email providers how to handle unauthenticated messages from their domain.
-Google Apps customers can implement DMARC by creating a DMARC record within their administrator settings and implementing an SPF record and DKIM keys on all outbound mail streams.
+G Suite customers can implement DMARC by creating a DMARC record within their administrator settings and implementing an SPF record and DKIM keys on all outbound mail streams.

 After an administrator has verified ownership, other usernames in the account may be granted administrative privileges at the discretion of any administrator.